telefonicaid/fiware-cygnus/flume/README.md

 ### OrionCKANSink persistence

 This sink persists the data in a [datastore](see http://docs.ckan.org/en/latest/maintaining/datastore.html) in CKAN.
 Datastores are associated to CKAN resources and as CKAN resources we use the entityId-entityType string concatenation.
-All CKAN resource IDs belong to the same datastore (also referred as package in CKAN terms), which name is specified with the `default_dataset` property (prefixed by organization name) in the CKAN sink configuration.
+All CKAN resource IDs belong to the same dataset  (also referred as package in CKAN terms), which name is specified with the `default_dataset` property (prefixed by organization name) in the CKAN sink configuration.

 Each datastore, we can find two options: